Is Kikkoman Soy Sauce Wheat Free? Facts

 Cross-Contamination Risk

-You may also want to check our analysis of whipped topping, original dairy check.
+You may also want to check our analysis of does kraft classic caesar dressing contain egg white.

 Nutritional Profile of Sojasauce